Local vs Distance Learning

 Though the One-Year General Sonography Program is a blended program, due to the clinical requirements for the program, we still differentiate between Local and Distance students for clinical purposes.

-The main difference between a “Local” and “Distance” student is where the student performs their clinical requirements.
+The main difference between a “Local” and “Distance” student is where students performs their clinical rotations.
 For this reason, we define “Local” students as those students that reside within the IUD Local clinical area.
 This area extends from Foley, AL to Atmore, AL over to Lucedale, MS and all along the Mississippi Gulf Coast.
-If a student resides within that geographical area they will be required to rotate through preapproved sites for the duration of the program.
+If a student resides within that geographical area they will be required to rotate through approved sites for the duration of the program.

 Clinical rotations are typically scheduled for 8 – 12 weeks at a time, Tuesday, Wednesday, and Thursday each week.

 For Distance students, clinical sites must be approved by the school before the student is accepted into the program.
-Clinical sites must have an adequate volume and mix of studies and employ staff registered in appropriate disciplines.
+Clinical sites must have an adequate volume and mix of studies and employ staff registered in appropriate disciplines (Abdomen and/or OB/GYN).
 Students are required to make initial contact with a Hospital or clinic in their area to gauge interest by the clinical site for allowing the student to rotate.

 For more information about how to approach a clinical site contact Micah Gill at firstname.lastname@example.org.